-See bees like you’ve never seen them before in the PBS Nature documentary, My Garden of a Thousand Bees.
+See bees as you’ve never seen them before in the PBS Nature documentary, My Garden of a Thousand Bees.
 Locked down during the coronavirus pandemic, acclaimed wildlife filmmaker Martin Dohrn set out to record all the bee species in his tiny urban garden in Bristol, England.
-Filming with one-of-a-kind lenses he forged at his kitchen table, he catalogues more than 60 different species, from Britain’s largest bumblebees to scissor bees the size of mosquitoes.
+Filming with one-of-a-kind lenses he forged at his kitchen table, he catalogs more than 60 different species, from Britain’s largest bumblebees to scissor bees the size of mosquitoes.
 Over long months, Dohrn observes how differences in behavior set different species apart.
 He eventually gets so close to the bees he can identify individuals by sight, documenting life at their level as we have never seen it.

 In partnership with Seeker, HHMI Tangled Bank Studios also released five short educational videos about native bees, pollinator health, and emerging research.
 Watch them online here.

 No matter where they live, everyone can help support wild bees and other pollinators by providing and protecting pollinator habitats through simple actions like planting even one square foot of native wildflowers.
 Even a few flower pots on a window sill will attract wild pollinators.

 Thanks to our community, 500 wildflower seed packets were distributed!

 Please visit the Complete Guide to Growing Wildflowers from American Meadows for guidance on the following:

 Join Additional Ongoing Community Science Projects

 |The Seek app allows curious naturalists of all ages to earn badges and participate in challenges to observe organisms with on-screen identification using computer vision for identifications based on data from iNaturalist.
 Seek is kid-safe and fun for the family.
 No registration is involved, and no user data is collected.|